May the Popup Be With You – Remote Alerts on Peakboard

 {

-// Add Basic Authentication header
+// Add the Basic Authentication header.

 var username = "ExternalCaller";